swiftlang/swift/docs/weak.rst

       capture(this.model).setState(capture(this.state))
     }

-I don't see any immediate need for other kinds of capture decoaration.
+I don't see any immediate need for other kinds of capture decoration.
 In particular, I think back references are likely to be the right kind of weak reference here for basically every use, and I don't think that making it easy to capture a value with, say, a zeroable weak reference